William McMaster Murdoch

-Life and career
+Early life

 Murdoch was born in Dalbeattie in Kirkcudbrightshire (now Dumfries and Galloway), Scotland, the fourth son of Captain Samuel Murdoch, a master mariner, and Jane Muirhead, six of whose children survived infancy.
-The Murdochs were a long and notable line of Scottish seafarers; his father and grandfather were both sea captains as were four of his grandfather's brothers.
+The Murdochs were a long and notable line of Scottish seafarers; his father and grandfather were both sea captains, as were four of his grandfather's brothers.

 Murdoch was educated first at the old Primary School in High Street, and then at the Dalbeattie High School in Alpine Street until he gained his diploma in 1887.
-Finishing schooling, he followed in the family seafaring tradition and was apprenticed for five years to William Joyce & Coy, Liverpool, but after four years (and four voyages) he was so competent that he passed his second mate's Certificate on his first attempt.
+Finishing schooling, he followed in the family seafaring tradition and was apprenticed for five years to William Joyce & Coy, Liverpool, but after four years (and four voyages) he was so competent that he passed his second mate's certificate on his first attempt.

+Career

+Beginnings

 He served his apprenticeship aboard the Charles Cosworth of Liverpool, trading to the west coast of South America.
-From May 1895, he was First Mate on the St. Cuthbert, which sank in a hurricane off Uruguay in 1897.
-Murdoch gained his Extra Master's Certificate at Liverpool in 1896, at age 23.
-From 1897 to 1899, he was First Officer aboard the J. Joyce & Co. steel four-masted 2,534-ton barque Lydgate, that traded from New York to Shanghai.
+From May 1895, he was first mate on the St. Cuthbert, which sank in a hurricane off Uruguay in 1897.
+Murdoch gained his extra master's certificate at Liverpool in 1896, at age 23.

 An officer of the Royal Naval Reserve, he was employed by the White Star Line in 1900.
-From 1900 to 1912, Murdoch gradually progressed from Second Officer to First Officer and quickly rose to the rank of officer, serving on a successive number of White Star Line vessels, Medic (1900, along with Charles Lightoller, Titanic's second officer), Runic (1901–1903), Arabic (1903), Celtic (1904), Germanic (1904), Oceanic (1905), Cedric (1906), Adriatic (1907–1911) and Olympic (1911–1912).
+From 1900 to 1912, Murdoch gradually progressed from second officer to first officer, serving on a succession of White Star Line vessels, Medic (1900, along with Charles Lightoller, Titanic's second officer), Runic (1901–1903), Arabic (1903), Celtic (1904), Germanic (1904), Oceanic (1905), Cedric (1906), Adriatic (1907–1911) and Olympic (1911–1912).